Hanqaqa/SDR_Hacking/README.md

 ## **SDR Software**

 Once you have your SDR on your hands it's time to decide what to do with it.
 Do you just want to listen to FM radio with it?
 Do you want to listen to amateur ham radio?
 Do you want to see the electromagnetic spectrum produced by the different devices around your house?
 Do you want to receive live images from satellites?
+Track nearby aircraft?
 Do you want to hack every garage door?
 Do you want to spoof GPS signals?
 Do you want to see other people's screen by picking up their HDMI noise?

 The possibilities are endless!, even though each application uses a different program, you will spend most of your time in only a couple of them.
 Let's go through some of my favourite programs and what each one of them does.
 Again I mostly use Windows 10, not very familiar with Linux, I will provide its Linux or macOS counterpart whenever I can.